 The Company is exposed to concentrations of risk with individual reinsurers, due to the nature of the reinsurance market.
 The Company places reinsurance with those reinsurers that have acceptable credit ratings.
+The Company has a significant reinsurance asset as a result of the Quota Share reinsurance ceded to AII, as detailed in section A.2.1, which is considered to be an acceptable exposure to a fellow group undertaking.
 The Company operates a policy to manage its reinsurance counterparty exposures and the impact from reinsurer default is measured regularly, in particular through Solvency II stress and scenario testing.